roytang/blog/content/post/2007/09/lorwyn-planeswalkers.md

 **

-Unlike every other planeswalker, resolving Ajani's "finishing move&#8221; does not guarantee a win in a Limited game.
+Unlike every other planeswalker, resolving Ajani's "finishing move" does not guarantee a win in a Limited game.
 More likely, it's going to die to a common like Oblivion Ring.
 However, Ajani is still pretty good in limited, due to that very nice special move: you play her on turn 4 with 2-3 creatures on the board, pump them once, then swing.
 Next turn, play another creature or so, pump, swing.
 Sooner or later, all your guys are bigger than his guys.
 Also, if you're dying to some stupid 1/1 evasion guy, just gain 2 life a turn.
 Constructed application: A finisher and support life gain in Martyr-based decks.
 If you use Sacred Mesa, her special ability even becomes useful!

 **